Bamo16/Beat-Saber-Extensions-For-StreamerBot/README.md

 ----------------------------- | ---------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------
 `NotConfiguredMessage`        | Displayed when the action is used without ever starting Beat Saber                       | `The BeatSaber.BeatSaberRoot global variable is not currently configured.
 Please try running this command again while BeatSaber is running, and the variable will be set automatically.`
 `QueueEmptyMessage`           | Displayed by `!bsrmyqueue` and `!bsrwhen` when the queue is empty.                       | `There aren't currently any songs in the queue.`
-`UserHasNoRequestsMessage`    | Displayed when a non-moderator tries to use the `!bsrbump` command.                      | `Only moderators can use the !bsrbump command.🚫`
+`NonModeratorBumpMessage`     | Displayed when `!bsrbump` is used by a non-moderator.                                    | `Only moderators can use the !bsrbump command.🚫`
 `BlankInputBumpMessage`       | Displayed when `!bsrbump` is used without providing any input.                           | `You must provide either a BSR Id, username, or displayname for the !bsrbump command.🚫`
+`FailedToGetBeatLeaderIdMessage` | Displayed when an attempt to retrieve the player's BeatLeader ID fails.               | `Failed to get BeatLeader Id from BeatSaberPlus.`
 `LookupMissingBsrIdMessage`   | Displayed when `!bsrlookup` command is used without providing any input.                 | `You must provide a BSR Id with !bsrlookup.`
 `QueueStatusOpenMessage`      | Displayed at the beginning of the `!bsrqueue` command's output when the queue is open.   | `Queue Status: OPEN✅`
 `QueueStatusClosedMessage`    | Displayed at the beginning of the `!bsrqueue` command's output when the queue is closed. | `Queue Status: CLOSED🚫`
 `StateCommandEnabledMessage`  | Displayed when the `!bsrenable` command is used.                                         | `Enabled Non-mod commands.`
 `StateCommandDisabledMessage` | Displayed when the `!bsrenable` command is used.                                         | `Disabled Non-mod commands.`
+`RaidRequestBumpMessage`      | Displayed as the song message attached to a bumped raid request.                         | `Raid request bump`

 ### Response Format Strings